 Tanzania is most well-known for the vast, magnificent Serengeti.
 Being one of the best wildlife parks in the world, it has an incredible variety and abundance of animals, including elephants, lions, giraffe, hippo, leopard, cheetah, rhino, monkeys, buffalo, hyena, jackal, hundreds of bird species, and more.
 It is also home to the Great Migration, the annual mass migration of millions of wildebeest and zebra.
 In pursuit of nutritious grasses, they circle from the Serengeti to the Masai Mara, and back again, making dangerous river crossings along the way.

-Other wildlife parks include the Ngorongoro Crater, an ancient caldera full of animals, Tarangire, well known for its large elephant population and magnificent baobab trees, Selous and Ruaha for truly wild experiences, and Mahale, for encounters with habituated chimpanzees.
+Other parks include the Ngorongoro Crater, an ancient caldera full of animals, Tarangire, well known for its large elephant population and magnificent baobab trees, Nyerere (Selous), and Ruaha for truly wild experiences, and Mahale, for encounters with habituated chimpanzees.
 Visitors coming to Tanzania for their dream safari are never disappointed.

 But Tanzania is not just a wildlife destination.
 There is also Mt.
-Kilimanjaro, Africa’s highest mountain, for climbing enthusiasts, and the beautiful, exotic island of Zanzibar, with its turquoise waters of the Indian Ocean as well as Stone Town’s fascinating culture and history.
+Kilimanjaro – Africa’s highest mountain, and the beautiful, exotic island of Zanzibar, with its turquoise waters of the Indian Ocean as well as Stone Town’s fascinating culture and history.

 Some would say Tanzania really does have it all.

 Regions of Tanzania